 By default the connection tracking table size is set to 524288 and is fine in most cases.
 For high traffic deployment using NAT mode, or when using connection tracking in the firewall script, this value may need to be increased.
 If the connection tracking table fills up, the following error will be reported in the log:

-ip_conntrack: table full, dropping packet.
+ip conntrack: table full, dropping packet.

-To increase the setting:
+To modify this setting:

-- In the WUI, open Local Configuration > Physical Advanced Configuration - Use the following section:
+- 1. Using the WebUI, navigate to: Local Configuration > Physical Advanced Configuration - 2.
+Use the following section:

 Firewall Connection Tracking table size 524288 connections 0